SAP/odata-vocabularies/vocabularies/Hierarchy.md

   SalesOrgHierarchy,
   SalesOrganization/ID, ...)
 ```
-no such properties are derived.
+then no such properties are derived.

 Property|Type|Description
 :-------|:---|:----------